KasparEtter/ef1p/internet/index.md

 and text editors can be considered as specialized software.
-The real difference between the two categories of protocols is that text-based protocols delimit different pieces of information with a certain character such as a newline or colon at that position, whereas binary protocols often define specific lengths in bytes for each [field](https://en.wikipedia.org/wiki/Field_(computer_science)) or prefix a field with its length in bytes.
+The real difference between the two categories of protocols is that text-based protocols delimit different pieces of information with a certain character, such as a newline or a colon, at that position, whereas binary protocols often define specific lengths in bytes for each [field](https://en.wikipedia.org/wiki/Field_(computer_science)) or prefix a field with its length in bytes.